-‘Gotham’ Enlists Alexander Siddig To Create Their Own Version Of Ra’s al Ghul
+‘Gotham’ Enlists Alexander Siddig To Create Their Own Version Of Ra’s Al Ghul

 Warning: This article may contain spoilers for Gotham.

 Fox’s Gotham has a reputation for recreating classic Batman villains to fit within the origins theme they have established in their prequel series, even going so far as instantly maturing Poison Ivy in order to give her a more adult-themed story arc.
 Poison Ivy isn’t the only character to undergo changes in being adapted from comic book to television series, as virtually every character has been modified for dramatic effect on Gotham.
-Now, as news of a new Ra’s al Ghul story arc has been revealed, Gotham fans are curious to know how the Fox series’ Ra’s al Ghul will differ from the same character portrayed in comic books, films, and the CW network’s own version on Arrow.
+Now, as news of a new Ra’s al Ghul story arc has been revealed, Gotham fans are curious to know how the Fox series’ Ra’s al Ghul will differ from the same character portrayed in comic books, films, and The CW network’s own version on Arrow.

 Gotham Casts A Familiar Face To Bring Ra’s Al Ghul To Life